 *Remember – coconut oil can be massaged into and around the area at anytime (as long as you don’t have any allergies) to help sooth & heal more quickly.

 Do you have any natural tips or tricks for easing postpartum discomfort?
 I’d love it if you’d share with us in the comments below!

 I recommend Mountain Rose Herbs & Starwest Botanicals for all of your herbal healing needs!
-For my Canadian Friends, you can purchase your oils at Harmonious Mind.
+Harmonious Mind is also a great Canadian supplier of essential oils and other great things.
 You can purchase any extra supplies over at Amazon.ca.
 Images Edited using PicMonkey.
 Some of the links here are affiliate sites, meaning if you make a purchase using my link, I earn a small commission!
 Thank You for supporting The Herbal Healing Mama. & Please also see my disclaimer.
 Thanks Friends.